AdrikaMohanty/pes_pd/README.md

   + De-coupling of Capacitors :Combinational blocks need to be connected to Vss and Vdd for operation .
 But if the circuit is large with many resistors, there might be a problem with charging and discharging of capacitors , this can lead to noise margin in the circuits ,for this we use de-coupling capacitors that is placed close to the combinational block , when switching activity takes place it detaches from circuit and the capacitance can be charged fully .
   + Power planning :  When a transition occurs on a net, charge associated with coupling capacitors may be dumped to ground.
 If there are not enough ground taps charge will accumulate at the tap and the ground line will act like a large resistor, raising the ground voltage and lowering our noise margin.
 To bypass this problem a robust PDN with many power strap taps are needed to lower the resistance associated with the PDN.
   + Pin Placement: All input pins should be placed on the left and all output pins to he right
   + Logical cell placement Blockage : Block the area occupied by the pins to prevent the PNR tool from placing logical blocks where pins are present

+    ### This lab focuses on floorplanning of picorv32a , which we have previously synthesized

+    ```
+    cd OpenLane
+    sudo make mount
+    ./flow.tcl -interactive
+    package require openlane 0.9
+    run_synthesis
+    run_floorplan
+    ```

 </details>